Android Tutorial: Writing your own Content provider

 That’s why I used the following line in the code sample above:

-Of course you should only call this method when there really has been a change (say update-count is greater than zero).
+Of course you should only call this method when there really has been a change - that's why I test if the id is a positive number.

 Querying the content provider for records

 Returning records from your ContentProvider is pretty easy.
-Android has a convenient helper class, you can use here: The SQLiteQueryBuilder.
-Within the query() method of a content provider this class is always used as shown below.
+Android has a helper class, you can use here: The SQLiteQueryBuilder.
+Within the query() method of a content provider you can use this class as shown below.

 SQLiteQueryBuilder builder = new SQLiteQueryBuilder();